A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Baumslag-Solitar groups

-\normalfont We will calculate the asymptotic dimension of $\text{BS}(1, n)$ for all $n$ and use that to calculate the dimension of its box space.
-To do this, we will use \cite{MR2431020}, which shows a finitely presented group of asymptotic dimension $1$ is virtually free by utilizing a relationship between asymptotic dimension and ends of groups.
-This theorem has also been proven independently by a number of authors.
-See, for example, \cite[Theorem 66]{asdimBD} and the surrounding citations.
-We use it here to give an affirmative answer to \cite[Question 1.4]{asdimnote}.
+\normalfont We will calculate the asymptotic dimension of $\text{BS}(1, n)$ for all $n$ and use that to give the lower bound for the dimension of its box space.
+To do this, we will combine some results already in the literature to give an affirmative answer to \cite[Question 1.4]{asdimnote}.
+More precisely, \cite[Theorem 2]{MR2431020} says that a finitely-presented group of asymptotic dimension $1$ is virtually free, and \cite[Theorem 3]{MR223439} says that a finitely generated, virtually free, torsion free group is free.
+Combining these results therefore yields the following.

+\theorem{A finitely-presented, torsion free group of asymptotic dimension $1$ is free. } \normalfont Of course, by \ref{dimension of odometers and box spaces}, the box spaces in the following examples can be replaced by the corresponding odometers, and the statements still hold with $\dad$ in place of asymptotic dimension.